 Bot Name - entered "New Registrations" as the name or label that would appear when the message is posted.

 Bot Icon - added an image URL of the Accelevents logo to appear next to the bot name when the message is posted.

 Check the video below for an overview of the available options:

 11. After setting up how the trigger should respond when activated, we'll finally test it out and see if the same message that was configured on the previous step is sent to the selected Slack channel:

-12. Now, we can check the "zapiertest" channel in Slack for the test trigger we just did.
-If everything has been configured properly, it should mirror the exact message we built, with different values to the dynamic fields like First Name, Last Name, Email, etc. For this example, we've only used First and Last Names:
+12. Now, we can check the #accelevents-registrations channel in Slack for the test trigger we just did.
+If everything has been configured properly, it should mirror the message we built, with different values to the dynamic fields like First Name, Last Name, Email, etc. For this example, we've only used the first name, last name, and email.

-13. If the test was successful, you'll now be able to activate the Zap and the integration will be live.
+13. If the test were successful, you'd now be able to activate the Zap, and the integration will be live.
 This means from that point on, your app or platform will start to receive information from Accelevents, which will be organized by Zapier according to the settings of your choice.
-You are able to customize the Zap as much as you want, so make sure to try different formats until you are satisfied with how the information is delivered to you.
+You can customize the Zap as much as you want, so try different formats until you are satisfied with how the information is delivered.

 Importing Attendees via the Zapier Integration

 1. The first step consists of choosing the app that will be used to handle your event's registration process.
 In this example, we will use a simple form built-in Google Forms, and we will select "New Response in Spreadsheet" as the Trigger Event.
 That means each time a response is submitted, Zapier will relay the submitted information to the app of our choice.
 Once you select one of the trigger event options, press "Continue" to proceed: